miaidia/Lego-Simple-Board-Game/README.md

 - Place obstacles and enemies along the way.

 ### 4. **Character Dice:**
-Each character has a custom die with images:
+All characters use the same custom die with images:
-- **Jedi:** 5x sword, 1x foot
-- **Droid:** 2x blaster, 4x foot
-- **Clone Trooper:** 4x blaster, 2x foot
+- 3x 🗡️ **Sword/Blaster** – used for attacking or defending
+- 3x 🦵 **Foot** – used for movement or evasion

-> You can 3D print the dice with large, colorful symbols for better visibility.
+> You can 3D print the dice with large, colorful symbols for better visibility.---

----

 ## 🕹️ **Gameplay:**